 Wakati One is a preservation technique for fruits and vegetables in developing countries.
 Keeping the quality of the crops is essential for expanding both the local market and the highly profitable export market, both drive local economies.
 With 45% of the crops that end up as waste (UN FAO) there is a lot of room to increase productivity, especially in countries like Kenya and Tanzania.
 Interview with inventor

-Purdue Improved Crop Storage (PICS)
+Direct competitors include Purdue Improved Cowpea Storage (PICS) Bags.

 Prototyped using Fused Deposition Modeling process with stereolithography.
 A final master was created for a silicone mould.
 Vacuum casting was used to create a run of 120 units.

 User Provision Model

 Wakati is currently in pre-production.
 The organization aimed to start production after the summer of 2015.
 Distributors are NGOs, social enterprises and agricultural wholesales Interview with inventor.
 As of 2020, interested parties can become ambassadors and purchase the product.

 Storage capacity (L)